 Parents of West Point cadets experience unique challenges as their sons and daughters undergo a rugged and demanding training program.
 Membership in a West Point Parents Club offers an opportunity for mutual support, fellowship, and access to useful information about the Academy and cadet life.
-At present there are more than 100 clubs throughout the United States and abroad.
+At present there are more than 80 clubs throughout the United States.

 The Red Cross helps with the verification in order for the chain of command to make a decision regarding emergency leave.

 If you need to reach a member of your cadet's TAC team - Brigade Tactical Department Contact List.

 Parent Clubs - Mission Statement - The West Point Parent Clubs exist to provide support to cadets, families and the United States Military Academy.
 The main focus of the clubs is facilitating communication between the Academy and cadet parents, promoting the image of West Point, assisting the Academy in recruitment efforts and providing fellowship to parents of cadets.

 FIND a parent club in your area - Parent Club Map